Chern character for torsion-free ample groupoids: Categorical structures behind equivariant KK -theory

 An important example of countable colimit is the sequential colimit $A = \varinjlim A_n$ associated to an inductive system $\{A_n\}_{n\in\dN}$ in $\icKK^G$.
 For example, the geometric realization $\colim_{\Delta^\opo} A_\bullet$ above can be written as a sequential colimit $\varinjlim D_n$, where $D_n = \colim_{\Delta^\opo_{\le n}} A_\bullet$ is the colimit of $A_\bullet$ restricted to the subcategory of $\Delta^\opo$ spanned by the objects $[m] $ for $m \le n$, i.e., the $n$-skeleton of $A_\bullet$.

 \begin{proposition}[cf.~\cite{nestmeyer:loc}*{Section 2.4}] Let $(A_n)_n$ be an inductive system of objects, given by an $\infty$-functor $\dN \to \icKK^G$.
-Its colimit can be computed in $\KK^G$ as the mapping cone of the map $\oplus_n A_n\to\oplus_n A_n$ given by $\id-\sigma$, where $\sigma$ is the diagonal action of the connecting maps $A_n \to A_{n + 1}$. \end{proposition}
+Its colimit can be computed in $\KK^G$ as the mapping cone of the map $\bigoplus_n A_n\to\bigoplus_n A_n$ given by $\id-\sigma$, where $\sigma$ is the diagonal action of the connecting maps $A_n \to A_{n + 1}$. \end{proposition}

-\begin{proof} The equivalence between these two models goes as follows: the mapping cone is the coequalizer of the pair $(\id,\sigma)$ between the coproducts $\oplus_n A_n$.
-This colimit can be rewritten as a colimit over a single category $I$, given by the poset with pairs $(i,j), i\geq 0, j\in\{0,1\}$ as objects, and morphisms $(i,j)\to (k,l)$ whenever $j=0,l=1$ and $i\leq k \leq i+1$ (this equivalence is a kind of ``Fubini theorem'' applied to the Grothendieck construction).
+\begin{proof} The equivalence between these two models goes as follows: the mapping cone is the coequalizer of the pair $(\id,\sigma)$ between the coproducts $\bigoplus_n A_n$.
+This colimit can be rewritten as a colimit over a single category $I$, given by the poset with pairs $(i,j), i\geq 0, j\in\{0,1\}$ as objects, and morphisms $(i,j)\to (k,l)$ whenever $j=0,l=1$ and $i\leq k \leq i+1$.
 The canonical projection $I\to \dN$ is cofinal, which implies the claim by~\cite{lur:ht}*{Proposition 4.1.1.8}. \end{proof}

+It is clear from the proof that Proposition~\ref{prop:indinfcolim} holds for any stable $\infty$-category (in place of $\icKK^G$) and its homotopy category with its natural triangulated structure (in place of $\KK^G$).